liorvi35/CloudFinalProject/README.md

 ```

 ### Bootstrap your account for CDK
-> Note that: If you already bootstrap your account, no need to execute that action
+> Note that: If you already bootstrap your account, no need to execute that action again
 ```bash
 # Go to CDK
 cd linkup-cdk